Joe Niekro: Minnesota Twins

-Ball-scuffing incident 1987
+Ball-scuffing incident

 While pitching for the Twins earlier in the 1987 season, Niekro was caught ball scuffing.
 Umpire Tim Tschida told the story in 2021, "Niekro already was a known ball scuffer, of course, and rather than tossing balls out of play, I was putting them in my extra pouch in case we needed evidence.
 Those balls didn't have the normal nick.
 They had gouges the size of a half-dollar."

 The officiating crew came out to the mound during a game against the California Angels on August 3, 1987.
 Niekro revealed a nail file in his pocket.
 When Tschida told Niekro to empty his pockets, Niekro reached into his pockets, pulled out his hands and threw them in the air.
 An emery board and a piece of sandpaper flew out of his pocket.
 Steve Palermo was the umpire that spotted the flying objects.
 Niekro said he was filing his nails in the dugout, but American League president Bobby Brown did not believe him, and ordered the 10-game suspension.
 Tschida revealed in 2021 that "[Joe] had a hunk of sandpaper trimmed and glued to the palm of his left hand.
 It was touched up to look like flesh.
 And when he wanted the extra movement, he would take off the glove and rub the baseball as if he was trying to improve the grip."
 Niekro had put his left hand in that pocket, trying to work the sandpaper off his palm.

 Death

-On October 26, 2006, Niekro suffered a brain aneurysm and was taken to South Florida Baptist Hospital in Plant City, Florida.
+On October 26, 2006, Niekro suffered a brain aneurysm rupture and was taken to South Florida Baptist Hospital in Plant City, Florida.
 He was later transferred to St. Joseph's Hospital in Tampa, Florida, where he died the following day at age 61.